Resource Optimization for Semantic-Aware Networks with Task Offloading: System Model

 \subsection{Network Model}

 To reduce the transmission cost of the offloading tasks from local users to the edge server, we adopt the DeepSC model proposed by Xie~\emph{et al.}~\cite{9252948}.
 The semantic communications are implemented based on the pre-trained semantic encoder and decoder.
-We define the set of UEs as ${\cal I} = \{UE_i|i=1,\dots,I\}$.
-The $i$-th UE can associate with the edge server (ES) to offload the machine translation tasks, i.e., the associate coefficient $\rho_i = 1$, or perform the task locally, where $\rho_i = 0$.
+We define the set of UEs as ${\mathcal U} = \{U_i|i=1,\dots,I\}$.
+The $i$-th UE can associate with the ES to offload the machine translation tasks, i.e., the associate coefficient $\rho_i = 1$, or perform the task locally, where $\rho_i = 0$.

-Generally, the text-based semantic task offloading processes include several steps.
-Firstly, the $UE_i$ upload the semantic task $T_i = \{d_i, l_i, \tau_\text{max}\}$ to the ES, where $d_i$ denotes the number of task queue, which is the number of sentences in the proposed system model, $l_i$ is the average hardware requirement per sentence\footnote{Note that we consider the floating-point operations per second (FLOPS) computing capability for BERT models, which are usually performed by the graphics processing unit (GPU).}, and $\tau_\text{max}$ is the maximize latency constraint for a task.
+Generally, the semantic task offloading processes include several steps.
+Firstly, $U_i$ offloads the semantic task with modality $\mathcal Q = \{{\mathcal I}: \rm{image}, {\mathcal T}: \rm{text}, {\mathcal B}: \rm{bimodal}\}$ as $T^{\mathcal Q}_i = \{d^{\mathcal Q}_i, l^{\mathcal Q}_i, \tau_{\rm{max}\}}$ to the ES, where $d^{\mathcal Q}_i$ denotes the number of tasks in the queue, $l^{\mathcal Q}_i$ is the average hardware requirement per task\footnote{Note that we consider the floating-point operations per second (FLOPS) computing capability for BERT models, which are usually performed by the graphics processing unit (GPU).}, and $\tau_{\rm{max}}$ is the maximize latency constraint for a task.
 Then the semantic tasks and the computation are performed by the ESs.
-In the third phase, the results for the semantic tasks are downloaded from the ESs to UEs.
-The process is illustrated as Fig.~\ref{system_model}.
+In the third phase, the results for the semantic tasks are downloaded from the ESs to the UEs.
+The process is illustrated in Fig.~\ref{system_model}.
+Note that the joint semantic and channel (JSC) encoders and JSC decoders are also implemented to map the extracted semantic features to the complex signals which can be transmitted by the physical channels.
+The JSC encoders and decoders are also pre-trained by the end-to-end networks and implemented for the task offloading system, while we omit these blocks to simplify the Fig.~\ref{system_model}.